cri-lab-hbku/secureais/README.md

 # Formal verification with ProVerif
 The security properties of SecureAIS have been verified formally and experimentally by using the open-source tool ProVerif, demonstrating enhanced security protection with respect to state-of-the-art approaches.

-In order to test the security properties, download the file <a href="secureais.pv">secureais.pv</a> and run: `proverif secureais.pv | grep "RESULT"`.
+In order to test the security properties, download the file <a href="sais.pv">secureais.pv</a> and run: `proverif sais.pv | grep "RESULT"`.

 # Contributing